canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/firefox-for-web-developers/firefox-for-web-developers.md

 negative
-: **Breaking things is easy… but so is fixing them** Using the developer tools can render a web page unusable.
-Don't worry if you do break something, just refresh the browser by pressing **F5** to reload the page in its original state.
+: **Breaking things is easy… but so is fixing them** When using the developer tools you can accidentally render a web page unusable in your browser.
+Don't worry if you do break something as it will only affect the copy of the page that's in your local machine's memory.
+Just refresh the browser by pressing **F5** to reload the page in its original state.

+positive
+: **No experience necessary**
+Even if you're new to web development you can still follow this tutorial to get a feel for the sort of tools that are available to help you out.
+If you want to learn more there are some useful links on the last page to help you take the next step.

 ## Opening the developer tools